Medical Admissibility Requirements

 - The supply of social or health services that the person may require in Canada and whether the use of such services will deprive Canadian nationals of these services.

-In certain circumstances, an individual who does not meet the Canadian medical requirements may be granted a Temporary Resident Permit (TRP) to enter Canada.
+In certain circumstances, for temporary stays in Canada, an individual who does not meet the Canadian medical requirements may be granted a Temporary Resident Permit (TRP) to enter Canada.

 For more information about Medical Inadmissibility, see our Medical Examinations FAQ.